nightscout/nightscout.github.io/docs/vendors/heroku/index.md

 Multiple factor authentication (MFA) also called 2 factors authentication (2FA) is a safety feature preventing malicious access to an account.
 Once authenticated with your login and password you will be required to confirm your identity with another method, a second factor authentication.

-!!! note
+!!! warning "Losing access"
-    It is recommended to setup two MFAs, the second being a copy of the recovery codes.
+    It is recommended to setup at least two MFAs, **one being a copy of the recovery codes**.
+Salesforce take security very seriously and recovering your account after losing access might range from very complex to impossible.
+For increased safety, setup more than one authentication method on more than one device.

 [The requirement begins on February 1, 2022.
 We encourage you to begin planning now for this change.](https://help.salesforce.com/s/articleView?id=000356005&type=1)